-The Pope has been quoted in a new book, Pope Francis: Politics and Society, that he sought the help of a psychoanalyst when he was 42 to ‘clarify a few things’, and has found it to be beneficial.
+The Pope has been quoted in a new book, The Path to Change: Thoughts on Politics and Society, that he sought the help of a psychoanalyst when he was 42 to ‘clarify a few things’, and has found it to be beneficial.

 According to the book, the Pontiff visited her female psychoanalyst at least once a week to shed light on certain things.
 The 80-year-old Pope described the psychoanalyst as ‘very good, very professional… but she always remained in her proper place.’
 This revelation makes him to be the first Pope in history to have visited a psychoanalyst.